gonzex/test_abidocs/doc/tutorials/paral_dfpt.md

 Such computations are realized when one of the input variables [[rfphon]], [[rfelfd]] or [[rfstrs]] are non-zero, which activates [[optdriver]]=1.
 You are supposed to be well-familiarized with such calculations before starting the present tutorial.
-See the input variables described in the file [[varrf]] and the tutorial [Response-Function 1](lesson_rf1.html) and subsequent tutorials.
+See the input variables described in [[varset:dfpt]] and the tutorial [Response-Function 1](lesson_rf1.html) and subsequent tutorials.

 You will learn about the basic implementation of parallelism for DFPT calculations, then will execute a very simple, quick calculation for one